Current trainees (L to R): Laurie Steffen, Alex Lucas, and Neha Goyal

 The Program provides opportunities to:

-Work closely with senior faculty as part of multidisciplinary research teams
+Work closely with senior faculty as part of multidisciplinary research teams to:

 - Develop and submit an NIH grant proposal reviewed by a mock study section